DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci-and-lambdatest.md

 ## Step 3 - Configure the Build

-On the project configuration page, select **Node** as the target platform and paste the following configuration:
+On the project configuration page, open a drop-down list and select **Node** as the target platform.
+Paste the following configuration:

 ```yaml
 version: 2.1